-This easy stovetop Thai coconut curry meatball recipe is ready in 30 minutes and is packed with spices and flavors.
+This easy stovetop Thai coconut curry meatball recipe is ready in 30 minutes and is packed with authentic spices and flavors.
 It is the perfect comfort food, healthy dinner and it is Whole30 and Keto compliant.

 Bringing back my favorite Thai Coconut Curry recipe!
 Instead of chicken breast, this time I combined the curry with my favorite meatball recipe.

 Soft and juicy meatballs smothered in sweet and spicy coconut curry sauce, this recipe is absolutely so delicious.
 I am so excited to share it with you guys.

 Almost a year ago, Tom and I spent our honeymoon in Thailand.
 It was one of the most fun and adventurous trip we took together.